Authorization

 Step 4: Notion responds with an access_token

-and some additional information
+and additional information

 access_token

-and additional information.
 The response contains the following JSON-encoded fields:

 Field | Type | Description | Not null |